fikretsengul/wyoming-satellite/BLUETOOTH_FIXES.md

 After wake word detection, the satellite will listen for a maximum of the configured timeout period.
 If no speech-to-text result is received within this time, it automatically returns to wake word detection mode.

 ### Wake Service Reset
-The wake word service is properly reset after each detection by:
+The wake word service maintains a continuous audio stream for proper detection:
-1. Sending an AudioStop event to clear buffers
+1. Wake service continues to receive audio throughout the conversation
-2. Adding a small delay for Bluetooth devices
+2. A small delay is added for Bluetooth devices after conversation ends
-3. Properly reinitializing the detection pipeline
+3. The detection pipeline is properly reinitialized with _send_wake_detect()

 ## Testing the Fixes